Budapest Travel Guide: 26 Things To Do in Budapest

 It’s no surprise that Budapest is a hotspot for UK travellers, this beautiful European city really has it all.
 From relaxing in thermal baths, beautiful Art Nouveau facades and Neo-Gothic architecture, eclectic bars living amongst World War II ruins, eating your body weight in hummus/langos/goulash and epic sunset cruises along the Danube river.
 Budapest is perfect for couples, girls trips or solo spacations during any season of the year.

-In this guide, you’ll find recommendations for the best things to do in Budapest along with suggestions for must-visit restaurants & bars, popular activities and landmarks, as well as advice on when and how long to visit.
+In this Budapest travel guide, you’ll find recommendations for the best things to do in Budapest along with suggestions for must-visit restaurants & bars, popular activities and landmarks, as well as advice on when and how long to visit.
+I’ve even included an example 3 day itinerary so if you haven’t had much time to plan your trip, don’t worry, you’re in good hands!

 Fisherman’s Bastion